DomResc/docker-backup-tools/README.md

 ### Restore Process

 1. Verifies prerequisites (Docker access, permissions, disk space)
+2. Checks for pigz availability on the host system (falls back to gzip if not available)
-2. Shows list of available backup dates (or uses specified date with `-b` option)
+3. Shows list of available backup dates (or uses specified date with `-b` option)
-3. Shows list of volumes available in the selected backup
+4. Shows list of volumes available in the selected backup
-4. Creates a single Alpine container with pigz installed for all decompression operations
 5. Verifies backup integrity and content before restoration
 6. Creates a temporary volume to test the backup restoration first
 7. Identifies and stops only running containers that use the volume
 8. Clears the target volume to ensure clean state
+9. Decompresses the backup archive using the host system's pigz/gzip
-9. Performs data restoration with detailed progress indication
+10. Performs data restoration with detailed progress indication
-10. Verifies restored data with file count checks
+11. Verifies restored data with file count checks
-11. Restarts containers that were previously running
+12. Restarts containers that were previously running
-12. Removes the temporary test volume if successful
+13. Removes the temporary test volume if successful

 ### Cleanup Process